The Best 5th Wheel for Full-Time Living

 You Won’t Be Able to Store Anything In Your Truck Bed

-This hitch design means that you won’t be able to store other camping gear or recreational equipment in the back of your truck when towing your 5th wheel.
+This hitch design means you won’t be able to store other camping gear or recreational equipment in the back of your truck when towing your 5th wheel.

 They Are More Expensive